michelelapi/my-work-management/README.md

 ---

-## 🩺 NEXT FEATURES IN DEVELOPEMENT

-- Creating a new screen to use AI-AGENT
--- Using the AI-AGENT the user will be able to create/delete/update/search a company/project/task, using the natural language (ex. create a company called XXX with phone:123, email:zzz@gg.com,...).
-The AI-AGENT use Claude APIs to analyse the question, and call the right endpoint to execute the user question.

----

 *MyWorkManagement is designed to streamline work and financial management for self-employed professionals, with a focus on automation, analytics, and ease of use.*